 1.0.0 release of aurelia-open-id-connect mean, exactly?
 I have found that goals without specific finish lines are much less motivating.
 How will we will know success?

-Other career-related shiny things, which tend to distract me.
+Other career-related shiny things, which tend to distract me (and which may become ultimate goals for 2018).

 - Concurrency... explore it further.*